 - Pair of Meraklon inner socks (Bridgedale), used as bed socks ) in a plastic bag.

 - Down jacket (Haglofs LIM Essens), in a plastic bag.
-New for 2016.
 Used as an outer garment during lunch stops, and evenings/mornings while wild camping.

 - Lightweight sun hat, synthetic material (Craghoppers).
-One hat or the other is packed in a rucksack pocket and one is either worn or carried in trouser thigh pocket.
+One hat or the other is packed in a rucksack pocket and one is either worn or stuffed in trouser thigh pocket.

-- Mittens, Gore-Tex and pile.
+- Mittens (Buffalo, treated with Nikwax TX-Direct Spray On).
 Not included if mild and settled weather is certain.

-- Gaiters, eVent (Outdoor Designs).
+- Gaiters (Outdoor Designs, eVent).
 More often worn than packed.

 - Waterproof jacket (Craghoppers Kiwi Gore-Tex).
 Lightly folded in half and laid across the top of the rucksack under the top flap, for easy access when needed.

-- Waterproof overtrousers (Vander Maelstrom).
-Folded and secured with webbing straps on top of rucksack, again for easy access.
+- Waterproof overtrousers (Champion Typhoon).
+Folded and fastened with webbing straps on top of rucksack, again for easy access.